esteinig/cerebro/docs/development.md

 Multiple stack deployments with unique output directory names can be run simultaneously and require only slight adjustments to the deployment subdomains:

 ## Known issues

+Overall it is usually recommended to down the stack so that `docker` network configurations for the `traefik` deployment are properly removed and do not interfere with subsequent stack launches.

 1. Stack deployments should *always* be downed from the deployment repository, this can be done - after upping the stack in the foreground to monitor logs - by running `docker compose down` in the deployment directory after terminating the running stack.
-Some arcane reverse proxy errors may occurr with `Traefik` otherwise, usually noticeable by a `Bad Gateway` or `404` message when navigating to the application domain - in these cases, the stack should be downed or containers and network removed manually (prefix is the `<deployment>` directory basename).
+Some arcane reverse proxy errors may occurr with `traefik` otherwise, usually noticeable by a `Bad Gateway` or `404` message when navigating to the application domain in your browser - in these cases, the stack should be downed **or** containers and network removed manually if all else fails.
+Container prefix for the stack is the `<deployment>` directory name.
 2. Occasionally the server may not be able to connect to the databases in development mode for some reason - you should see a checkmark and a `Connected to {MongoDB, Redis session, Redis one-time} database` message when starting the server in the compose file on container with tag: `<depoyment>_cerebro-api-1`.
-Down the stack and up it again, usually this mitigates any issues with internal networking.
+Down the stack and up it again, usually this mitigates any issues with internal networking ([tracked in this issue]).

-Overall it is usually recommended to down the stack so that network configurations are properly removed and do not interfere with subsequent stack ups.
+3. After setting up a stack from scratch and navigating to the interface in development mode, the `vite` development server will optimize some components **after login** - sometimes this will result in a failed login attempt without error message.
+You can monitor this in the `<depoyment>_cerebro-app-1` log output and repeat the login to continue as usual.

 ## Deployment example